tiberlab/tibercad/manual/Sphinx/Complete/Introduction.rst

 .. warning::
              In a 1D simulation it is  assumed that the geometrical model is  restricted to the ``x`` axis.
-             Any other geometrical orientation  could  give impredictable results.
+             Any other geometrical orientation  could  give unpredictable results.